 We have a perinatal mental health team which includes a psychiatrist, a mental health nurse, an obstetrics consultant and a midwife.
 This team will work with you throughout your pregnancy.

-If you are pregnant, or have given birth in the past six weeks, you can self-refer to the physiotherapy service.
+At Ipswich Hospital, you can self-refer to the Finn Physiotherapy clinic if you are pregnant, or have given birth in the past six weeks.

 The service can help with: